Spring3/website/src/content/twitch-auto-points/index.md

 - Works in multiple tabs and windows at the same time.
 - Optimized for performance
-- Only works on twitch websites
+- Only works on twitch websites (enables / disables itself)
-- Disables itself on other websites
 - No data collection whatsoever
-- Updated to work with the latest twitch UI